dojo/docs/dojo/setAttr.rst

       dojo.setAttr("someNode", "style", obj);
   });

-It's recommend to use attr.set in dojo 1.7.
+It's recommended to use attr.set in dojo 1.7.

 .. code-block :: javascript